ikirker/pipe-gifts/README.md

 # Make a junk 1GiB file
 $ dd if=/dev/zero of=some_file bs=1024MiB count=1
 $ pipe-give some_file

-Your transfer ID: qBMqUIOt
+Your transfer ID: YMUdkcTB
-   and password: 704122286
+    and password: 715910185

 Please enter this at receiver.

 Remember you must be on the same node.

     [Ctrl-C to cancel.]

 ```

 Receiver: